 - Have maps that cover the most recent information on where you reside.

-- Find maps that include at least fifty miles of space from all directions from anywhere it is you might live.
-If you can get anything more comprehensive, it will absolutely benefit.
+- Find maps that include at least fifty miles of space from all directions from anywhere you might live.
+If you can get anything more comprehensive, it will benefit you.

 In Case of Emergency: What Should Be On An Emergency Contact List

 The contact list is important.
-This is a list of people that you can get in touch within the event of an emergency.
-You can use this list to let people know where you are now, where you will be going and why you have to head out.
+This is a list of people you can contact in an emergency.
+You can use this list to let people know where you are now, where you will be going and why you must head out.

 This listing can have the phone numbers, addresses, mobile phone numbers, and even email addresses of all the individuals you will contact.
 If there’s a way for you to get in touch with someone, you should add it to your list.